MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityCaseEdiscoveryCaseCustodianUserSource.md

 Data source entity for a the custodian.
 This is the container for a custodian's mailbox and OneDrive for Business site.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityCaseEdiscoveryCaseCustodianUserSource](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityCaseEdiscoveryCaseCustodianUserSource?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)